 For those living in Thailand or others looking for some useful and cheap-as-chips kitchenware to take back home, this market is also a good bet – I was pleased as punch to pick up an enormous, sturdy and very, very heavy Lao-style pestle and mortar for a measly 60 baht, and it’s getting good use in my kitchen.

-If you don’t fancy walking the whole island, a quicker and less energetic way to take in a number of its sights is to join the regular boat tour departures that leave from the same pier that the 2-baht ferry drops you at.
+If you don’t fancy walking the whole island, a quicker and less energetic way to take in a number of its sights is to join the regular boat equipped with the best batteries for trolling motors to travel long distances in less time.
 You can buy your ticket on land just after you jump off the ferry, and at 60 baht for a good couple of hours’ ride they represent good value.
 Expect the boat, most of the time much like the island as a whole, to be filled entirely with Thai tourists – largely Bangkokians on their day off – which in my book is a good thing.
 Attractions include the peaceful and stunning beautiful old temple at Wat Saeng Siritham, a house near the island’s mosque selling souvenirs and with free tasters of deep blue coloured anchan butterfly pea flower tea, and an admittedly rather contrived dessert house demonstrating traditional Thai sweets being handmade, including this foy tong, a commonplace and sickly sweet Thai khong waan made from egg yolks.